devzspy/devzspy.github.io/_posts/2020-08-24-Creating-Vulnhub-Boxes.md

 For this section, I will only be providing general concepts and things you should consider doing for your box once it's booted up.

+### Hardware Requirements

+You should try to give the VM as little resources as required.
+Basically, give the VM enough resources to perform the tasks it needs.

+There is no need to give a VM hosting a website 16GB of RAM and 8 cores.

+Start with the least amount of resources and if necessary increase them until the VM is working optimally.

+As for the hard disk size, see what the recommended size is and give it +1 GB more just for good measures.

 ### Selecting OS

 Pick your flavor of Linux OS whether it be CentOS, Ubuntu, Arch, etc. This is what your targets will be attacking.
 You can pick an old kernel version / old OS version if you wish.
 I prefer to use the latest and greatest to limit the unintended privilege escalation methods.